kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 ## Want to make your own Gatsby plugins?

 It was a learning experience for me to understand the way plugins were authored as there are a lot of moving parts and I was unfamiliar with the tools for working with AST and Remark.
-There is "documentation" in these sense of basic examples but I had to dive through other plugin source code to really
+There is "documentation" in these sense of basic examples but I had to dive through other plugin source code to really understand how to put it all together.

-I have just started production on a Pluralsight course for authoring Gatsby plugins where I hope to dive deeper into how to do this in a step-by-step fashion (it's a "playbook"-style course, just the essentials to get it done!).
+I have just started production on a Pluralsight course for authoring Gatsby plugins where I hope to show you how you can do this in a step-by-step fashion for different use cases (it's a "playbook"-style course, just the essentials to get it done!).

-If you're interested [follow me](http://bit.ly/kamranicusnewsletter) to keep updated on the progress!
+If you're interested [follow me](http://bit.ly/kamranicusnewsletter) to keep updated on progress as I produce the course!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzkwMDQ0MTMsLTE5MjQwMzE3OSwtMT
+eyJoaXN0b3J5IjpbNDU2ODcwMjI3LC0xOTI0MDMxNzksLTExND
-E0MzE4NzUyNSwtNzYxNzQwNjg5LDEyNjM0NDUxNTcsMTM2NzA0
+MxODc1MjUsLTc2MTc0MDY4OSwxMjYzNDQ1MTU3LDEzNjcwNDMx
-MzE3LC04OTA2Mjk5NCwtOTcyOTA4OTYyLC02NzkxNzkxMl19
+NywtODkwNjI5OTQsLTk3MjkwODk2MiwtNjc5MTc5MTJdfQ==
 -->